Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 The user exporting the report must be a domain admin.
 You can check the history and comment section at the bottom of the report to see who exported the report.

-If your reports are being exported automatically by Concierge, the user listed as the Preferred Exporter under Settings > Workspaces > [workspaces name] > Connections > click **Configure** must be a domain admin as well.
+If your reports are being exported automatically by Concierge, the user listed as the Preferred Exporter under Settings > Workspaces > [workspace name] > Connections > click **Configure** must also be a domain admin.

 If the report exporter is not a domain admin, all company card expenses will export to the bank account set in Settings > Workspaces > [workspace name] > Connections > click **Configure** for non-reimbursable expenses.